koii-network/ezsandbox/Lesson 3/README.md

 ### Secrets in Task Development

 In [Lesson 2](../Lesson%202/README.md), we added something to our `task-config.yml` requirements section to make UPnP configuration work.
 Now, we can see that a task developer can also use the requirements section to specify any number of secrets they may need for a task to function!
-The image below showcases `Archive Twitter's` requirements section:
+For example, this is `Archive Twitter's` requirements section:

 ```yml
 requirementsTags: